ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

+The NLP stage can be considered as a sequence of graph transformations.
 The result of applying STDP can be represented as a dependency graph, which is a directed graph that shows the type dependencies (Figure~\ref{fig:nlp-stdp}).
-The IR table can be considered to be an annotated adjacency list for the dependency graph, where additional annotations are stored in the IR table along with the type dependency information --- these annotations correspond to metadata generated by type rules, and are used in down-stream processing.

-During generation of the logical formula, the dependency graph is transformed to a predicate graph.
+The IR table can be considered to be an annotated adjacency list corresponding to the dependency graph, where additional annotations are stored in the IR table along with the type dependency information --- these annotations correspond to metadata generated by type rules.
+During generation of the logical formula FORM1, the dependency graph is transformed to a predicate graph.
 The predicate graph selects and refines the relations in the IR that are relevant for the output language.
-The predicate graph for REQ1 is shown in Figure~\ref{fig:nlp-predicate-graph}.
-In the predicate graph, similar to the dependency graph, the edges represent binary predicates (with predefined meanings).
-The unique unary predicates are5~ indicated by boxes in the figure.
-Additionally, mentions containing indicative words such as ``equals'' and ``set'' are associated with predefined predicates \textit{equal} and \textit{set}.
+The predicate graph for REQ1 is shown in Figure~\ref{fig:nlp-predicate-graph}, where the edges represent binary predicates (with predefined meanings).
+The unique unary predicates are indicated by boxes in the figure.
+Additionally, mentions of indicative words such as ``equals'' and ``set'' are associated with predefined predicates \textit{equal} and \textit{set}.
 For example, the predicate \textit{set} means that its first argument (object) is a variable being set to a value which is its second argument (to).
 The semantic information in the predicate graph is further interpreted in the FM stage, based on the target language and additional information about the model.

+The NLP stage interprets the NL of the input specifications in the context of an application domain and usages that are specific to this domain.
+This provides several constraints that give useful context for narrowing different interpretations of the NL, which enables the user to generate NL input specifications without restricting the modes of expression to particular templates.